How to Choose the Best Hardshell Jacket

-By Max Neale ⋅ Review Editor, OutdoorGearLab - Saturday January 18, 2014
+By Andy Wellman ⋅ Review Editor, OutdoorGearLab - Wednesday December 17, 2014

-Hardshell jackets are ridiculously expensive.
-Selecting the best one for your needs will get you the most return on your investment.
-Below we describe the difference between a hardshell and a rain jacket, the pros and cons of the various hardshell materials, specific attributes to look for in hardshells, and care tips and tricks for keeping your ultra pricey jacket in tip-top condition.
+Hardshell jackets are extremely expensive and selecting the best one for your needs will get you the best return on your investment.
+Below we describe the difference between a hardshell and a rain jacket, the pros and cons of the various materials, and the specific attributes to look for in hardshell jackets.

 When they're new, hardshells are no more waterproof than rain shells.
 Making a fabric waterproof is easy.
 What's hard is making a fabric waterproof and breathable, and making the material durable enough to retain its water resistance and breathability over time.
 If you measured the water resistance of shells over time and plotted that against price you'd see a strong correlation: more expensive shells stay waterproof for longer.

 We believe that rain jackets will be best for the "average user" because they provide reliable waterproof protection and reasonable durability.
-If you find yourself sprinting to the car or the coffee shop in the rain more than you find yourself through hiking the Pacific Crest Trail or alpine climbing, then a rain jacket is likely a better buy.
+If you find yourself sprinting to the car or the coffee shop in the rain more than you find yourself thru-hiking the Pacific Crest Trail or alpine climbing, then a rain jacket is likely a better buy.
 Rain jackets are more than capable of backpacking trips and some of our testers have brought them on extended travel trips to places like Antarctica.
-A hardshell jacket is ideal for hardcore users that travel though high abrasion environments or who spend extended periods (weeks to months) outside.
-Hardshell are unquestionably a better.
+On the other hand, a hardshell jacket is ideal for hardcore users that travel through high abrasion environments or who spend extended periods (weeks to months) outside.
+They are unquestionably a more technologically-advanced piece of gear.
 They have better materials, are constructed with more advanced techniques, and have higher quality and better-designed features (hoods, pockets, zippers, adjustment cords).
-You can't go wrong with a hardshell.
-But do you really need the Ferrari or the V8 Turbo Diesel?

 Hardshell Jacket Construction

-The shells tested here have 2, 2.5, or 3 layers.
+The shells tested here have 2.5 or 3 layers.
 Three-layer shells consist of: 1) an internal material that protects the membrane and reduces friction by allowing your undergarments to move freely beneath the jacket, 2) a "waterproof breathable" membrane, and 3) an external face fabric made of nylon or polyester.
-Three-layer hardshells are generally the heaviest, most durable, most expensive, and also the most comfortable.
+Three-layer hardshell jackets are generally the heaviest, most durable, most expensive, and also the most comfortable.
 Shells with 2.5 layers have a face fabric, membrane, and non-textile coating on the inside.
-Most two-layer shells have a face fabric and coating; they're the lightest, cheapest, least durable, and least comfortable.
-All waterproof breathable fabrics have durable water resistant (DWR) coatings that aim to prevent the external face fabric from "wetting out," or becoming saturated with moisture.
+Most two-layer shells have a face fabric and coating; they're the lightest, cheapest, and least durable, and fall squarely into the rain jacket category.
+All waterproof breathable shells have durable water resistant (DWR) coatings that aim to prevent the external face fabric from "wetting out," or becoming saturated with moisture.

-The primary conclusion from our testing is that the specific waterproof breathable technology in a hardshell matters less than the type of jacket (heavy duty, medium, or lightweight) and its fit and features.
-A hardshell's performance is as much a factor of its materials as it is an individual's metabolism, weather conditions, and product specific features such as sizing, ventilation, and the ability to resist abrasion, body oils, and dirt.
+The primary conclusion from our testing is that the specific waterproof breathable technology matters less than the type of jacket (heavy duty, medium, or lightweight) and its fit and features.
+All of the waterproof/breathable membranes on the market work, to some degree, and have a heap of marketing money standing behind them to try to prove their "superior" technology to you, the consumer.
+The reality is that even after months of daily hands-on testing, it is nearly impossible to determine exactly which one works best.
+All the evidence is anecdotal and dependent on the varying conditions of the day.
+Basically, a hardshell's performance is as much, or more, a factor of an individual's metabolism, weather conditions, and product specific features such as sizing, ventilation, and the ability to resist abrasion, body oils, and dirt, as it is a product of the materials used in its waterproof/breathable membrane.
 That said, we'll briefly discuss water resistance and breathability.

 Specific Waterproof Breathable Technologies

-Another thing that differentiates Gore from its competition is the company's role in the design and construction of every garment that bares its name.
-Any company that uses Gore-Tex is required to use Gore-certified factories and machinery.
+Another thing that differentiates W.L.
+Gore from its competition is the company's role in the design and construction of every garment that bears its name.
+Any company that uses Gore-Tex is required to use W.L.
+Gore-certified factories and machinery.
 The fabric maker is also closely involved in the design and production processes.
-Every product must adhere to specific, often controlling, standards set by Gore.
-For example, if a company wants to make jacket with Gore-Tex the process works roughly like this: Gore sends the company material samples and the company designs and assembles the jacket.
+Every product must adhere to specific, often controlling, standards set by W.L.
+Gore.
+For example, if a company wants to make a jacket with Gore-Tex, the process works roughly like this: W.L.
+Gore sends the company material samples and the company designs and assembles the product.
+W.L.
 Gore then approves its style.
 It analyzes things like zippers, seam tape, hood design, wrist closures, etc. (For example, all Active Shell products must have a trim fit, few pockets or mesh lined pockets, as little seam tape as possible, and must weigh under 14 oz.)
-After style approval Gore subjects the jacket to rigorous water resistance, wind resistance, and durability testing.
-If the jacket meets all qualifications, Gore gives the go-ahead for production, but not without branding – every jacket that uses Gore-Tex must have a large hangtag and Gore logo.
+After style approval W.L.
+Gore subjects the gear to rigorous water resistance, wind resistance, and durability testing.
+If it meets all qualifications, W.L.
+Gore gives the go-ahead for production, but not without branding – every product that uses Gore-Tex must have a large hang tag and W.L.
+Gore logo.
 Though costly and time consuming, this system has a dramatic consequence: there are no "bad" Gore-Tex products.
-Every Gore hardshell we tested is well constructed and reasonably well designed.
+Every W.L.
+Gore hardshell jacket we tested is well constructed and reasonably well designed.
 Better yet, all Gore-Tex products come with an unconditional lifetime warranty.
 You can return any product at any point if you're dissatisfied with its performance.
 This includes all issues that pertain to water resistance, durability, and breathability.
 No other waterproof breathable manufacturer offers the same warranty.